David Howland

 David Howland (born 17 September 1986) is a Northern Irish former professional footballer who played as a midfielder.
-He scored 17 goals in 171 league a cup appearances in an eleven-year career in professional and semi-professional football in England and Northern Ireland.
+He scored 17 goals in 171 league and cup appearances in an eleven-year career in professional and semi-professional football in England and Northern Ireland.

 A Northern Ireland under-21 international, he started his career at Birmingham City.
-In January 2008, he was loaned out to Port Vale, and joined the club on a permanent basis at the end of the season.
+In January 2008, he was loaned out to Port Vale and joined the club permanently at the end of the season.
 He was released by Port Vale in the summer of 2010, at which point he signed with Glentoran.
-He helped the club to win the Irish Cup in 2013, before he retired due to injury in August 2016.
+He helped the club win the Irish Cup in 2013 before he retired due to an injury in August 2016.

 Club career

 Birmingham City

 Howland was born in Ballynahinch, County Down, and joined Birmingham City's Academy in 2002.
-He signed his first one-year professional contract in 2005, which was renewed for a further year.
-He was allocated a first-team squad number for the first time during the 2006–07 season, and signed a further year's contract before the 2007–08 season.
+He signed his first one-year professional contract in 2005, which was renewed for another year.
+He was allocated a first-team squad number for the first time during the 2006–07 season and signed a further year's contract before the 2007–08 season.
 A central midfielder, he played regularly for Birmingham's reserve team but did not make an appearance for the first team.

-He was an unused substitute in the League Cup fourth round tie against Blackburn Rovers in September 2007 in unusual circumstances.
-Birmingham had selected the 15-year-old Jordon Mutch, having obtained confirmation from the Premier League that it was within the rules for a boy of that age to play, but were informed less than two hours before kick-off that due to the Football Association's child protection rules Mutch would not be eligible.
+He was an unused substitute in the League Cup fourth-round tie against Blackburn Rovers in September 2007 in unusual circumstances.
+Birmingham had selected the 15-year-old Jordon Mutch, having obtained confirmation from the Premier League that it was within the rules for a boy of that age to play, but were informed less than two hours before kick-off that due to the Football Association's child protection rules, Mutch would not be eligible.
 Special dispensation was granted for Howland, who had not been assigned a squad number for the 2007–08 season, to take his place on the bench wearing a numberless shirt.